8 Things to Consider When Taking Your Amazon Business International

 Shipping internationally while selling on Amazon requires you to carefully consider your options for fulfillment and create an efficient shipping plan – a feat of skillful sailing indeed.

 When you’re dealing with volume, international shipping can get expensive fast.
-If you need to hire an international shipping carrier to get product from the country where the inventory is stored to where the order was placed, be sure to accomodate for extra time, as well as customs and duties fees.
+If you need to hire an international shipping carrier to get a product from the country where the inventory is stored to where the order was placed, be sure to accomodate for extra time, as well as customs and duties fees.

 You can also choose to use Amazon FBA for international orders.
 Available in all Amazon global marketplaces, FBA will make your brand and products more competitive by decreasing shipping time.
 Amazon will also handle all the returns and customer support in the market’s native language, which is a huge time-saver.